USEPA/WNTR/documentation/waterquality_msx.rst

 and **parameters**.
 Constants have a single value in every expression.
 Parameters have a global value that is used by default, but which can be modified on a per-pipe or per-tank basis.

-Pre-defined hydraulic variable can be found in the EPANET-MSX documentation, and are also defined in WNTR as :attr:`~wntr.msx.base.HYDRAULIC_VARIABLES`.
+Pre-defined hydraulic variables can be found in the EPANET-MSX documentation, and are also defined in WNTR as :attr:`~wntr.msx.base.HYDRAULIC_VARIABLES`.

 Reactions